kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 ## Adaptive Instagram Example

-Recreating the adaptive layout for Matthew's hypothetical Instagram was straightforward.
+Recreating the adaptive layout for Matthew's hypothetical Instagram interface was straightforward.
 You can follow along in Xcode by cloning the source for this app from my [github][github-app].

 {% include figure.html caption="Recreating Matthew's Adaptive Instagram Example" asset="/assets/adaptive-instagram/adaptive-instagram-mike.gif" %}